Ruach/ruach.github.io/_posts/2021-06-04-O3-CPU-commit.markdown

 ```

 Although the reqQueue type is different from respQueue,
-the same methods are invoked because they are both inherit the PacketQueue class.
+note that the same methods are invoked
+because they both inherit the PacketQueue class.

 ```cpp
  50 PacketQueue::PacketQueue(EventManager& _em, const std::string& _label,